gomesfernanda/lastfm-reports/README.md

     - where the default limit is 10; the user can use any integer to collect the desired number of friends or `all` to collect all friends.
   - `$ py3 lastfm_get_user_recent_tracks.py -u [LASTFM_USER] -l [LIMIT]`
     - where the default limit is 20; the user can use any integer to collect the desired number of recent tracks listened.
+  - `$ py3 lastfm_get_user_historical_tracks -u [LASTFM_USER]`
+    - the only parameter on this script is the user you wanna collect the metrics from.
+The exports will be saved on a file named after the user and the current date and time.

 (Thanks to https://github.com/pylast/pylast)